 GPA: All courses are used to determine a student's grade point average (GPA) with few exceptions, including pass/fail courses and some independent studies.
-Beginning with the Class of 2021, AP/Honors courses will be weighted in the following manner: A=5.0, B=4.0, C=3.0, D=2.0.
-The Class of 2021 will be the first to graduate under the weighted 4.0 GPA, which will give students who take Honors/AP courses the ability to earn a GPA higher than 4.0; thus, the minimum GPA for an Honors High School diploma will increase from 3.50 to 3.75.
+AP/Honors courses are weighted in the following manner: A=5.0, B=4.0, C=3.0, D=2.0.
+The Class of 2021 was the first to graduate under the weighted 4.0 GPA on a 5.0-scale, which gives students who take Honors/AP courses the ability to earn a GPA higher than 4.0.